parthdude07/Exam-Bud/CONTRIBUTING.md

 - Keep indentation and formatting consistent with the codebase.
 - Write clear and concise comments when needed.
 - Follow any existing patterns already in the code.
+- More about this will be discussed in the session, be sure to join that

 If you're unsure about style, check how other parts of the code are written and follow suit.